ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-access-agents-in-sharepoint.md

 ms.localizationpriority: medium
 search.appverid:
 - MET150
-description: "Learn how to manage access to agents in SharePoint with built-in SharePoint permission models, SharePoint Advanced Management features such as restricted access control, restricted content discovery and Microsoft Purview Data Loss Prevention (DLP)."
+description: "Learn how to manage access to agents in SharePoint with built-in SharePoint permission models, SharePoint Advanced Management features such as restricted access control, restricted content discovery, and Microsoft Purview Data Loss Prevention (DLP)."
 ---
 # Manage access to agents in SharePoint